dougeby/IntuneDocs/intune/android-kiosk-enroll.md

 ### Create an enrollment profile

 You must create an enrollment profile so that you can enroll your kiosk devices.
 When the profile is created, it provides you with an enrollment token (random string) and a QR code.
-Depending on the Android OS adn version of the device, you can use either the token or QR code to [enroll the kiosk device](#enroll-the-kiosk-devices).
+Depending on the Android OS and version of the device, you can use either the token or QR code to [enroll the kiosk device](#enroll-the-kiosk-devices).

 1. Go to the [Intune portal](https://portal.azure.com) and choose **Device enrollment** > **Android enrollment** > **Kiosk and task device enrollments**.
 2. Choose **Create** and fill out the required fields.